 - if the received AMD PDU was placed in the reception buffer:

-- update state variables, reassemble and deliver RLC SDUs to upper layer and start/stop t-Reassembly as needed (see clause 5.2.3.2.3).
+- update state variables, reassemble and deliver RLC SDUs to upper layer and start/stop t-Reassembly and t-Abandon as needed (see clause 5.2.3.2.3).

-When t-Reassembly expires, the receiving side of an AM RLC entity shall:
+When t-Reassembly or t-Abandon expires, the receiving side of an AM RLC entity shall:

-- update state variables and start t-Reassembly as needed (see clause 5.2.3.2.4).
+- update state variables and start t-Reassembly or t-Abandon, respectively, as needed (see clause 5.2.3.2.4 or 5.2.3.2.X, respectively).

 5.2.3.2.3 Actions when an AMD PDU is placed in the reception buffer